 In rural China, the working class prized the Chinese Shar-Pei as an excellent farming and hunting dog.
 These muscular, do-it-all canines hunted wild boars, herded livestock, and guarded against predators.
 And if that weren't enough, the Chinese Shar-Pei's blue-black tongues even warded off evil spirits (according to folklore).

 Despite their popularity, the breed once faced extinction.
 When China's nascent communist government disapproved of dogs and imposed a tax on them, many Chinese Shar-Peis were eliminated.
-But a few of the breed remained in rural areas and outlying countries such as Hong Kong and Taiwan.
+But a few of the breed remained in rural areas and outlying regions.

 Chinese Shar-Pei Traits

 The Chinese Shar-Pei is a medium-sized dog with a square profile, oversized head, petite, triangle-shaped ears, and small, sunken eyes.
 Their flat, wrinkled muzzle has been compared to that of a hippopotamus.

 The word "shar-pei" means "sand skin"—a reference to the breed's coarse, sandpaper-like coat.
 A soft coat is actually considered a major flaw in the breed by American Kennel Club standards.

 The Chinese Shar-Pei has two coat lengths: A "horse coat" is extremely short, whereas a "brush coat" is longer but still shorter than one inch at the withers.
 This breed's fur can be one of several solid colors—including apricot, black, black sable, blue, brown, cream, fawn, and red.
 Darker shading down the back and on the ears is considered acceptable in show.

 Bountiful folds of loose skin on the head, neck, and withers are the breed's most distinguishing features.
 Chinese Shar-Pei puppies have wrinkles covering their entire bodies.